Registration in a New Extension¶

 The same is almost true with pre-registrations: your order is not immediately submitted, but rather, it is only sent to the registry upon the opening of the (Sunrise, Landrush, General Availability) period that is applicable to your request.

-In the event where several Gandi customers have made the same preregistration, we submit the request to the registry in the order that we received the requests from our customers.
+In the event where several Gandi users have made the same preregistration, we submit the request to the registry in the order that we received the requests from our users.

 If the registration failed in the General Availability phase, you can obtain a refund for your order.
 If you make the request to our support team, they can cancel your order after it goes into error, and then the corresponding amount of your order will be credited to your prepaid account.
 You can then use this credit to pay for other orders on our website, or even ask for it to be refunded.